 We have used a Colour Glass Condensate approach and obtained an analytic expression for the energy-momentum tensor to sixth order in an expansion in the proper time.
 We have shown that our calculation gives physically reasonable expressions for the energy density, and the longitudinal and transverse pressures.

-The idea of a proper time expansion, also called the a `near field expansion' was proposed almost 15 years ago as a way to obtain analytic information about the properties of the plasma system in the very early stages after a heavy-ion collision.
+The idea of a proper time expansion, also called the ``near field expansion'' was proposed almost 15 years ago as a way to obtain analytic information about the properties of the plasma system in the very early stages after a heavy-ion collision.
 However, there are only a few calculations in the literature that make use of the method, and its convergence has never been studied.
-Our results clearly demonstrate the validity of the near field expansion as an approach to describe the early time behaviour of heavy ion collisions.
+Our results clearly demonstrate the validity of the near field expansion as an approach to describe the early time behaviour of heavy-ion collisions.

 Our expression for the energy-momentum tensor can also be used to obtain information about energy flow, elliptic flow, angular momentum, and other observable quantities.
-A following paper, currently in preparation, will present a detailed analysis of various experimentally relevant quantities that can be calculated from the energy-momentum tensor.
+In our companion paper \cite{carrington1} we give a detailed analysis of various experimentally relevant quantities that can be calculated from the energy-momentum tensor.

 \acknowledgments We thank Doug Pickering for help with the numerical calculations, and Rainer Fries and Guangyao Chen for helpful correspondance.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada Discovery Grant program, and the National Science Centre, Poland under grant 2018/29/B/ST2/00646.